Making-Sense-Info/Varese/use-cases/constances-pathology-2.md

 ## What do we want to represent?

-What we want to represent is the link between concepts formalising that "Chronic bronchitis" and "Chronic bronchitis" are similar.
+What we want to represent is the link between concepts attached to variables formalising that "Chronic bronchitis" and "Chronic bronchitis, COPD, emphysema, respiratory insufficiency" are similar.